A Guide to Content Marketing for Web Designers

 If you’re producing a load of content without including sufficient branding, you’re missing a trick.
 Establish a brand voice that fits your business values and brand personality, and stick to it.
 Remember, part of the reason you’re doing this is to build your authority and send out a positive impression of your company.
 Giving away free, useful information is a great marketing tactic, so you want people to know it’s coming from you.

 Include internal links and promote your products or services within the content, but don’t get drawn into the hard sell.
 This will undoubtedly put people off.
 Ensure it’s high-quality, informative content first and foremost, and people will always return for more.

 Branch out by producing guest posts for larger blogs.
 This will reach a wider audience and, if they like what they see, readers will click that link and come whizzing over to see what you have to say on your own site.

 The most important thing is to be consistent in your voice.
 Consistency breeds trust.
-And trusts breeds loyal customers.
+And trust breeds loyal customers.

 6. Blend Content and Design

 As the old adage goes, content is king.
 But a poorly designed blog will never give you the conversions you seek.
-As I’m talking to web designers, I can keep this section brief — you know the score!
 Ensure the blog matches the company style, be consistent in the fonts, colors, and imagery, and break up large walls of text with graphics, videos, images, and bulleted lists.